asimowsky/Meta-Frontend-Dev-Capstone/README.md

 # Contributions
 Contributions to this project are currently not open.
 However, you're welcome to fork the repository and make any modifications or improvements for your personal use.
+Some images are used from unsplash and pexels (Free) also some free icons from flaticon.

 # License
 This project is licensed under the MIT.
 Feel free to review the LICENSE file for more information.